Aliases for GGT5 Gene

 GeneCards Summary for GGT5 Gene

 GGT5 (Gamma-Glutamyltransferase 5) is a Protein Coding gene.
-Among its related pathways are Metabolism and Phase II conjugation.
-GO annotations related to this gene include gamma-glutamyltransferase activity and glutathione hydrolase activity.
+Diseases associated with GGT5 include Cataract 4, Multiple Types and Fructose-1,6-Bisphosphatase Deficiency.
+Among its related pathways are Glutathione metabolism and Arachidonic acid metabolism.
+Gene Ontology (GO) annotations related to this gene include obsolete gamma-glutamyltransferase activity and glutathione hydrolase activity.
 An important paralog of this gene is GGT1.

 UniProtKB/Swiss-Prot for GGT5 Gene

 Cleaves the gamma-glutamyl peptide bond of glutathione conjugates, but maybe not glutathione itself.
 Converts leukotriene C4 (LTC4) to leukotriene D4 (LTD4).